damienmaier/encrypted-vault/implementation.md

 ### Data stored on the server

-For each client organization, the server stores a list of usernames, user salts and encrypted private key shares.
-It also stores the public key of the organization.
+For each client organization, the server stores :
+- A list of usernames, user salts and encrypted private key shares
+- The public key of the organization.

 ![](readme-images/Storage%20root%20key%20shares.drawio.png)